Trash Cart Size Based on Household Size

 Compost carts (yard trimmings) are available in 24-, 64- and 96-gallon sizes.

 Cart dimensions are similar to trash.
-Click on links above.
+See more information below.

 Contact the City's Utility Billing Service at (650) 903-6317 to order or change residential service.

-On collection day, follow these instructions for setting out garbage, recycling and yard trimmings carts:
+On collection day, follow these instructions for setting out trash, recycling, and compost carts:

 Homes use a 64- or 96-gallon recycling cart which is "split" into two sections: one side for newspaper and mixed paper (grey lid), and the other side for bottles and cans (blue lid).
 The split-cart is collected with a fully-automated truck using a mechanical arm to empty carts.
 The truck is also split inside to keep paper and containers separated until unloaded at the SMaRT Station.